Answering Your Divorce Mediation Questions

 During the initial session, the spouses identify issues that have been resolved and others that need to be addressed.
 In follow-up sessions, the mediator and parties work together to find acceptable solutions.
 Spouses often gather financial information and present it at sessions to discuss child support or property division issues.
 Using this information, our attorneys suggest legal remedies that may appeal to both sides.

-Sessions continue until parties reach an agreement.
-If spouses are not able to reach an agreement, they litigate their dispute in court.
+Mediation sessions continue until parties reach an agreement, so both parties are somewhat in control of how long the process takes.
+If spouses are not able to reach an agreement during mediation, they litigate their dispute in court.

 Once the judge approves your agreement, it is enforceable.
 If the other party refuses to follow the terms of the agreement, you can file a petition with the court to enforce it.
 There is a higher rate of compliance with mediated divorce agreements than other agreements because both parties have worked together to find mutually acceptable terms.